 In the same way as GSHPs, water pumps are laid in a closed-loop or open-loop system.
-In a closed-loop system, water and antifreeze combine in a series of panels and coils within the water source.
+In a closed-loop system, water and anti-freeze combine in a series of panels and coils within the water source.
 The system absorbs energy from the water, which is then delivered to the heat pump as it moves through the coils.
-In the open-loop system, water is pumped from the lake to a heat pump and back again.
+In the open-loop system, water is pumped to a heat pump and back again from the water source.

 Initially, heat pumps are not the most affordable way to heat your home, but if they turn out to be the most eco-friendly, they may be the best option for the sake of the environment.
-They also have several long term benefits which include the amount of money saved over time.
+They also have several long term benefits, including the amount of money saved over time.

-When compared to the running cost of traditional heating systems, heat pumps are more affordable.
+Compared to traditional heating systems’ running costs, heat pumps are more affordable.
 Saving money each month, you may also get support from the government through their sustainable solutions.
-The Renewable Heat Incentive (RHI) will pay you for each unit of energy you generate for a total of 7 years.
+For example, the Renewable Heat Incentive (RHI) will pay you for each unit of energy you generate for a total of 7 years.

 - Renewable Heat Incentive: You can receive payments for each kWh of energy your heat pump generates.

 - Low Running Cost – Homeowners can save up to £1350 each year compared to traditional heating systems.

 - Low Maintenance – A heat pump inspection is only needed every 3-5 years.

 - Long Lifespan: Though they can last up to 50 years, a heat pump’s average lifespan is 14-15 years.